Running with Docker

 Stop

-You can stop running containers without removing them with the command:
+file.
+You can stop running containers (without deleting) them with the command:

 They can be started again with: